Tommrodrigues/Blog/content/posts/Thermal Screening/index.md

 excerpt: Many boarders have introduced thermal screening in an attempt to prevent the spread of COVID-19.
 However, evidence shows that this type of screening is ineffective.
 ---

-Shortly after the outbreak of the coronavirus, many countries halted international travel to certain high-risk nations, and airports introduced safety measures including the thermal screening of passengers.
+Shortly after the outbreak of the coronavirus, some countries halted international travel to certain high-risk nations, and many airports introduced safety measures including the thermal screening of passengers.

 Thermal screening had previously been implemented during the 2003 SARS epidemic and the 2009 H1N1 pandemic, but the fact is that this type of screening does little more than reassure the public.